JoeyMckenzie/joeymckenzie.tech/src/content/blog/serverless-rust-with-shuttle.md

 - Write code (entirely bug-free, obviously)
 - Construct a sensible Dockefile
-- Deploy to [fly](https://fly.io/) for my server to run
+- Deploy to some sort managed SaaS infrastructure platform
-- Configure CI to re-publish on pushes to `main`
+- Configure CI, testing pipelines, etc.

 While the current landscape of tools is small enough for micro-projects, I'd love to be an even lazier developer than I currently am and remove the middle to bullet points above.
 With shuttle, I'm able to write code and simply deploy my function - no containerization, no server configurations, simply just running a few commands and I'm able to go from local dev to production in minutes.
 Let's write a serverless function with shuttle that retrieves GitHub stars from one of our repositories!